OSGConnect/tutorial-quickstart/README.md

 *Note*: To close condor_watch_q, hold down `Ctrl` and press C.

-When your job has completed, it will disappear from the output of `condor_q`

 ### View job history

 Once your job has finished, you can get information about its execution